marano/blog/_posts/2014-08-04-measuring-production-code-coverage-with-coverband.markdown

 been running on production for a few years and lots of things have changed along the way.
 The team initially implemented support for assigning categories to blog posts, allowed editing / removing comments and also highlighting posts for an old "Featured" section.
-But, the product team has decided that all of the features above were not needed and the team didn't take enough care to remove all the code related to make them work.
+But, the product team has decided that all of those features were not needed and the team didn't take enough care to remove all the code related to make them work.

 Now imagine that the company behind that app decided to hire the consultancy shop